Pat Kenny: Off-screen personality

 An RTÉ employee, who had "regular dealings" with Kenny in the 2000s, said at the time he was "really good at what he does" and "works very hard to make both his radio show and the Late Late as good as possible."
 Kenny was said to be "very good at doling out praise and encouragement, particularly to younger members of staff".
-When he was attacked live on air in 2006, Aoife, daughter of the attacker, Paul Stokes, and by coincidence a researcher on the show at the time, was consoled by Kenny.
+When he was confronted live on air in 2006 by Paul Stokes, Kenny consoled Stokes' daughter—Aoife—who happened to a researcher on the show at the time.

 2008 High Court case

 In April 2008 Kenny and his neighbour went to court over the issue of who owned a nearby field.
 Kenny's case was that he had entitlement of 'Gorse Hill' through adverse possession sometimes known as squatters rights.
 During proceedings it was claimed that Kenny placed a lock on the field without telling his neighbour.
 It was also claimed that Kenny came at him with 'fists raised' and 'jostled' or fought with him.
 Kenny also claimed damages for his neighbour's assault on him.
 The case was settled with Kenny buying the land for an undisclosed sum and both sides paying their own costs.